lichendust/meander/font/readme.md

 Introducing 'proper' font sourcing on a platform requires explicit, tailored support and the introduction of large dependencies, additional compilers and the loss of other features.

 Not all platforms, either morally or technically, support TTF fonts, let alone provide a way to install and retrieve them with a simple interface and API.
-There's very little consistency in the *existence* of mechanisms for retrieving fonts, let alone semantic consistency in how they might work, or even internal consistency in how fonts are stored and named and (looking at you Windows).
+There's very little consistency in the *existence* of mechanisms for retrieving fonts, let alone semantic consistency in how they might work, or even internal consistency in how fonts are stored and named (looking at you Windows).

-By using a 'canonical' Meander font, for which we've chosen *Courier Prime Sans*, we can ensure that every platform we target can be guaranteed to work, we remove the need to validate hundreds of variable-quality fonts and makes Meander 100% portable and idempotent.
+By using a 'canonical' Meander font, for which we've chosen *Courier Prime Sans*, we can ensure that every platform we target can be guaranteed to work, we remove the need to validate hundreds of variable-quality fonts and make Meander 100% portable and idempotent.

 To quote a tragically quotable scumbag: